mikjo/bigitr/README.md

 Bigitr imports branches from CVS into special import branches (with names starting with "cvs-") in Git.
 It also exports branches in Git into branches in CVS.
-It will not touch the CVS trunk (at least at this time).

 Note: It will not synchronize only parts of a CVS `sub/module`.
 It is all or nothing: for any particular `sub/module`, any files not in